On $\{k\}$-Roman graphs: complexity of recognition and the case of split graphs: Abstract

 \section{Abstract}

-For a positive integer $k$, a $\{k\}$-Roman dominating function of a graph $G = (V,E)$ is a function $f\colon V \rightarrow \{0,1,\ldots,k\}$ satisfying $f (N(v)) \geq k$ for each vertex $v\in V$ with $f (v) = 0$.
-Every graph $G$ satisfies $\gamma_{\{Rk\}}(G) \leq k\gamma(G)$, where $\gamma_{\{Rk\}}(G)$ denotes the minimum weight of a $\{k\}$-Roman dominating function of $G$ and $\gamma(G)$ is the domination number of $G$.
+For a positive integer $k$, a $\{k\}$-Roman dominating function of a graph $G = (V,E)$ is a function $f\colon V \rightarrow \{0,1,\ldots,k\}$ satisfying $\sum_{u\in N(v)} f(u) \geq k$ for each vertex $v\in V$ with $f (v) = 0$.
+Every graph $G$ satisfies $\gamma_{\{Rk\}}(G) \leq k\gamma(G)$, where $\gamma(G)$ is the domination number of $G$ and $\gamma_{\{Rk\}}(G)$ denotes the $\{k\}$-Roman domination number of $G$, that is, the minimum value of $\sum_{u\in V(G)} f(u)$ over all $\{k\}$-Roman dominating functions of $G$.
 In this work we study graphs for which the equality is reached, called \emph{$\{k\}$-Roman graphs}.
 This extends the concept of $\{k\}$-Roman trees studied by Wang et al.~in 2021 to general graphs.
-We prove that for every $k\geq 3$, the problem of recognizing $\{k\}$-Roman graphs is \textsf{NP}-hard, even when restricted to split graphs.
-We provide partial answers to the question of which split graphs are $\{2\}$-Roman: we characterize \hbox{$\{2\}$-Roman} split graphs that can be decomposed with respect to the split join operation into two smaller split graphs and classify the \hbox{$\{k\}$-Roman} property within two specific families of split graphs that are prime with respect to the split join operation: suns and their complements.
+We prove that for every $k\geq 2$, the problem of recognizing \hbox{$\{k\}$-Roman} graphs is \textsf{NP}-hard, even for split graphs.
+For ${k\geq 3}$, we give an alternative proof by generalizing several known results on domination in middle graphs to the hypergraph setting.
+Finally, we characterize the \kr property within two specific subclasses of split graphs: suns and their complements.